zoom2ashish/ai-llm-examples/stock-researcher/README.md

 - Pass the stock data and news to LLM (Language Model) for analysis
 - Get Sentiment Analysis

-# LLM
+# Technologies Used
+- Python
-- Uses Ollama running on localhost with the model `llama3.2:latest`
+- Ollama running on localhost with the model `llama3.2:latest`
+- DuckDuckGo for news scraping
+- Yahoo Finance for stock data
+- Gradio for the user interface

 ## UI Screenshot
 ![Stock Analyzer UI](./StockAnalyzer.png)